-If shorter acceleration or deceleration times are desired, the ATIM or DTIM potentiometers should be adjusted in the counter-clockwise direction, and the operation checked as described above.
-The minimum times obtainable, within the 2.5 to 25 second adjustment range, are limited by the current limit and slowdown limit control.
+If shorter acceleration or deceleration times are desired, the ATIM or DTIM potentiometers should be adjusted in the counter-clockwise direction.
+The timing is from 2.5 to 25 seconds.

-CLIM - CURRENT LIMIT
+CLIM - CURRENT LIMIT DETECTION

-The percentage of rated drive output current at which current limit will occur can be approximated by the setting position of the CLIM potentiometer, per the following table:
+The percentage of rated drive output current at which current limit detection will occur can be approximated by the setting position of the CLIM potentiometer, per the following table:

-CLIM CCW 1/4 from mid- 1/4 from CW
+CLIM Setting CCW End 1/4 from CCW End Mid- point 1/4 from CW End CW End

-Setting end CCW end point CW end end

-% Rated 1 75 to 105 to 130 to 155 to
+% Rated 50 to 75 to 105 to 130 to 155 to

-Current 90% 120% 145% 175%
+Current 60% 90% 120% 145% 175%